aliabbasjaffri/aliabbasjaffri.github.io/README.md

 **Apr 2018 &rarr; Aug 2018**

 *Munich, Germany*
-- Tutored students of [Introduction to Software Engineering](https://ase.in.tum.de/lehrstuhl_1/teaching/summer-2018/121-teaching/st18/963-eist-2018) at the Chair of Applied Software Engineering
+- Tutored students of the [Introduction to Software Engineering](https://ase.in.tum.de/lehrstuhl_1/teaching/summer-2018/121-teaching/st18/963-eist-2018) course at the Chair of Applied Software Engineering
-- Helped students in understanding exercises and course content, which spanned software modelling, software development lifecycle, system design, object oriented design, testing and project organization.
+- Helped students in understanding the course content and exercises, which spanned software modeling, software development lifecycle, system design, object oriented design, testing and project organization.
 - Conducted 3hr long weekly tutorials and lecture explanation for a group of over 50 students

 ### [NetSol Technologies Inc.](https://www.linkedin.com/company/netsol-technologies-inc-/)